teymuur/shell-rust/README.md

 This will list the contents of the current directory, change to the parent directory, and then list the contents of the parent directory.

+## uwu code
+Commands

+- write <string>: Outputs the specified string to the console.
+- set <variable> <value>: Sets the variable to the specified integer value.
+- add <variable> <value>: Adds the specified integer value to the variable.
+- show <variable>: Displays the current value of the variable